apache-spark-on-k8s/kubernetes-HDFS/charts/hdfs-namenode-k8s/README.md

      Optionally, attach a label to some of your k8s cluster hosts that will run the `namenode` daemons.
 This can allow your HDFS client outside the Kubernetes cluster to expect stable IP addresses.
-When used by those outside clients, Kerberos expect the namenode addresses to be stable.
+When used by those outside clients, Kerberos expects the namenode addresses to be stable.
     ```
     $ kubectl label nodes YOUR-HOST-1 hdfs-namenode-selector=hdfs-namenode